tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : This field indicates the hash algorithms which may be used.
 The values indicate support for unhashed data, SHA-1, SHA-256, SHA-384, and SHA-512 {{SHS}}, respectively.
-The "none" value is provided for future extensibility, in case of a signature algorithm which does not require hashing before signing.
+The "none" value is provided for signature algorithms which do not require hashing before signing, such as EdDSA.
 Previous versions of TLS supported MD5 and SHA-1.
   These algorithms are now deprecated and MUST NOT be offered by TLS 1.3 implementations.
 SHA-1 SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 for backwards compatibility with old servers.

 signature
 : This field indicates the signature algorithm that may be used.
   The values indicate RSASSA-PKCS1-v1_5 {{RFC3447}},
-  DSA {{DSS}}, ECDSA {{ECDSA}}, and RSASSA-PSS
+  DSA {{DSS}}, ECDSA {{ECDSA}}, RSASSA-PSS {{RFC3447}}, and EdDSA {{I-D.irtf-cfrg-eddsa}} respectively.
-  {{RFC3447}} respectively.
 Because all RSA signatures used in signed TLS handshake messages (see {{digital-signing}}), as opposed to those in certificates, are RSASSA-PSS, the "rsa" value refers solely to signatures which appear in certificates.
   The use of DSA and anonymous is deprecated.
 Previous versions